Molly Ringwald: Other ventures

 Ringwald has translated two books from French to English.
 The first was the novel Lie with Me by Philippe Besson.
 The second was My Cousin Maria Schneider by Vanessa Schneider, a book about the French actress Maria Schneider, whose career was largely defined by a sex scene with Marlon Brando in the film Last Tango in Paris despite her many other accomplishments as an actress.

 Ringwald read the audiobook edition of the 2012 novel The Middlesteins by Jami Attenberg.
 In 2013, Ringwald released Except Sometimes, a jazz record.
 It follows a tradition in jazz for the Ringwald family set by her father.
 "I grew up in a home filled with music and had an early appreciation of jazz since my dad was a jazz musician.
 Beginning at around age three I started singing with his band and jazz music has continued to be one of my three passions along with acting and writing.
 I like to say jazz music is my musical equivalent of comfort food.
 It's always where I go back to when I want to feel grounded," Ringwald said in a statement.

 In 2014, Ringwald began writing an advice column for The Guardian, answering questions about "love, family, or life in general".
 In February 2024, Ringwald made her runway modeling debut at New York Fashion Week, walking for Batsheva.

-Media image
+Public image

 Ringwald stated she was very aware of her public image during her teen years and she tried to be a good role model for her fans.
 When asked about For Keeps (1988), Ringwald said, "I didn't want to give the wrong message to teenagers.
 I sort of felt a certain responsibility – I mean, I was a very, very famous teenager and I thought a lot of teenagers were looking up to me and emulating me, and I really didn't want to make a movie that said in any way that having a baby at that age was going to be easy."

 Personal life

 In the 1980s, Ringwald dated musician Dweezil Zappa and rapper Ad-Rock of the hip-hop group Beastie Boys.

+In the mid-1990s, Ringwald, who had been educated at the Lycée Français de Los Angeles and is fluent in French, moved to Paris and starred in several French movies.

 Ringwald married Valéry Lameignère, a French writer, in Bordeaux, France, on July 28, 1999; they divorced in 2002.
 She married Panio Gianopoulos, a Greek-American writer and book editor, in 2007.
 They have a daughter and boy-girl twins.
 Her pregnancy was written into the storyline of The Secret Life of the American Teenager.
 She was the subject of an episode in season 7 of the genealogy series Who Do You Think You Are?.